Mennonites: Fragmentation and variation

 Political rulers often admitted the Menists or Mennonites into their states because they were honest, hardworking and peaceful.
 When their practices upset the powerful state churches, princes would renege on exemptions for military service, or a new monarch would take power, and the Mennonites would be forced to flee again, usually leaving everything but their families behind.
 Often, another monarch in another state would grant them welcome, at least for a while.

 While Mennonites in Colonial America were enjoying considerable religious freedom, their counterparts in Europe continued to struggle with persecution and temporary refuge under certain ruling monarchs.
 They were sometimes invited to settle in areas of poor soil that no one else could farm.
 By contrast, in the Netherlands, the Mennonites enjoyed a relatively high degree of tolerance.
 Because the land still needed to be tended, the ruler would not drive out the Mennonites but would pass laws to force them to stay, while at the same time severely limiting their freedom.
 Mennonites had to build their churches facing onto back streets or alleys, and they were forbidden from announcing the beginning of services with the sound of a bell.

 A strong emphasis on "community" was developed under these circumstances.
 It continues to be typical of Mennonite churches.
 As a result of frequently being required to give up possessions in order to retain individual freedoms, Mennonites learned to live very simply.
 This was reflected both in the home and at church, where their dress and their buildings were plain.
 The music at church, usually simple German chorales, was performed a cappella.
 This style of music serves as a reminder to many Mennonites of their simple lives, as well as their history as a persecuted people.
 Some branches of Mennonites have retained this "plain" lifestyle into modern times.

 Statistics

 The Mennonite World Conference was founded at the first conference in Basel, Switzerland, in 1925 to celebrate the 400th anniversary of Anabaptism.
-In 2022, the organization would have it would have 109 member denominations in 59 countries, and 1.47 million baptized members in 10,300 churches.
+In 2022, the organization had 109 member denominations in 59 countries, and 1.47 million baptized members in 10,300 churches.

 Beliefs and practices

 The beliefs of the movement are those of the Believers' Church.

-One of the earliest expressions of Mennonite Anabaptist faith was the Schleitheim Confession, adopted on February 24, 1527.
+One of the earliest expressions of Mennonite Anabaptist faith was the Schleitheim Confession, adopted on 24 February 1527.
 Its seven articles covered: